FiratUniversity-IJDP-SoftEng/algorithms-and-programming-ii-semester-capstone-project-LameeAlharkosh/README_TemplateForYou.md

 # Quicksort - Interactive Visualization

-Welcome to the **Quicksort** interactive visualization project—a Streamlit web application built for the Algorithms and Programming II course at Fırat University.
+Welcome to the **Quicksort** interactive visualization project—an educational Streamlit web application developed for the Algorithms and Programming II course at Fırat University.
+This tool makes the divide-and-conquer strategy of Quicksort transparent by animating each comparison, swap, and recursive partition in real time.

 ---

 ##  Project Overview

-This application allows users to **step through** each comparison, swap, and recursive partition of the Quicksort algorithm in real time, making the divide-and-conquer process transparent and educational.
+This application allows users to:

+* **Visualize** each step of the Quicksort algorithm on an input array.
+* **Choose** different pivot selection strategies: First Element, Last Element, Median-of-Three, or Random.
+* **Adjust** animation speed for step-by-step understanding.
+* **Measure** execution time and observe how pivot choice affects performance.
+* **Run** predefined test cases to verify correctness across scenarios.

 ---

 ##  Algorithm Description

 ### Problem Definition

-Sort an input list of numerical values into ascending order efficiently.
+Efficiently sort a list of numerical values into ascending order using the Quicksort algorithm.

 ### Mathematical Background

+Quicksort is a divide-and-conquer algorithm that:

+1. **Selects a pivot** element from the array.
-Quicksort operates by picking a **pivot** element, partitioning the list into elements less than the pivot and those greater than or equal, then **recursively** sorting each partition.
+2. **Partitions** the remaining elements into those less than or equal to the pivot and those greater.

-### Algorithm Steps

-1. **Select Pivot:** Choose pivot (first element, random element, or median-of-three).
-2. **Partition:** Reorder elements so smaller ones come before the pivot and larger ones after.
-3. **Recursive Calls:** Apply Quicksort to left and right sublists around the pivot.
-4. **In-Place Merge:** No merge step needed since sorting is performed in-place.
+3. **Recursively** applies the same process to the subarrays.
+4. **Combines** results in-place, avoiding the need for additional merge steps.

 ### Pseudocode